uidaholib/spec-lumber/_posts/2019/2019-02-15-one-pound-of-love.md

 author: Courtney E. Berge
 ---

+We are ending our Valentine’s Day posts with the poetic love of [Come Swiftly to Your Love: Love Poems of Ancient Egypt](https://alliance-primo.hosted.exlibrisgroup.com/permalink/f/m1uotc/CP71168259290001451), translated by Idaho born poet Ezra Pound and published in 1962.
+Not only is this book full of romantic verse, but it also has some pretty great illustrations.

 {% include feature/item-pdf-embed.html objectid="lumber948" %}

-We are ending our Valentine’s Day posts with the poetic love of *Come Swiftly to Your Love: Love Poems of Ancient Egypt*, translated by Idaho born poet Ezra Pound and published in 1962.
-Not only is this book full of romantic verse, but it also has some pretty great illustrations.

 If you are looking for a stanza or two to recite to a loved one, consider taking from the poem “Conversations in Courtship” where He compares her to “A star coming over the sky-line at new year, a good year”